DigitalLeaf-LLC/DigitalLeaf/README.md

 ## Additional Information

-Building something like this can be fun and easy:
+Building something like this can be fun and easy

+  Check out [Getting Started on Rails] (http://guides.rubyonrails.org/getting_started.html) for useful information.

   For more information about using Ruby on Heroku, see these Dev Center articles:

   - [Ruby on Heroku](https://devcenter.heroku.com/categories/ruby)